Bay Area Legal Aid (BayLegal)

 Legal Aid at Work

 Legal Aid at Work’s (“LAAW”) Workers’ Rights Clinic operates weekday evenings in various California locations, providing employment law assistance to low-income and unemployed people throughout the state.
-LAAW is excited to announce the launch of our Workers’ Rights Clinic in Contra Costa County, for which LAAW seeks volunteer attorneys.
+LAAW launched its 15th Workers’ Rights Clinic in Contra Costa County in 2020, which is held the fourth (4th) Tuesday of every month from approximately 5:30 pm to 8:30 pm.
+The Clinic currently offers virtual services and will offer in-person services as appropriate in the future.

 Open Door Legal